wisemen-digital/web-onboarding-codelab/index.md

 and the different kinds of elements that a frontend should contain, let's get started with building the actual application.

-1. Before we can create, update and delete todo's, we need to be able to login to the application.
+- Before we can create, update and delete todo's, we need to be able to login to the application.
 There are several components that we need to create before we can start with the authentication flow.
-2. We will need to create a view that contains a login form.
+- We will need to create a view that contains a login form.
 This form will be used to send the login credentials to the backend.
-3. We will also need to create a service that will be used to send the login request to the backend.
+- We will also need to create a service that will be used to send the login request to the backend.
-4. Lastly, we will need to create a store that will be used to store the user information.
+- To complete the login flow we will need to create a store that will be used to store the user information when the user is logged in.
-After we have created these components, we can start with the authentication flow.
-5. Once the user is logged in, we will need to create a view that contains a list of todo's.
+- Once the user is logged in, we will need to create a view that contains a list of todo's.
-6. This list will be fetched from the backend and displayed in a list view.
+- This list will be fetched from the backend using queries and displayed in a list view.
-7. We will also need to create a service that will be used to fetch the todo's from the backend and a store that will be used to store the todo's.
+- Once we can display the todos, we will need to create a modal that contains a form that can be used to create a new todo.
+- Here you will learn about mutations and how to use them to update data in the backend and invalidate your queries.
+- After completing our create form, we will need to update it so that we can edit them.
+- Once we can create and edit them, we will need to add a button to delete them.
-8. After we have created these components, we can start with creating todo's.
-9. We will need to create a view that contains a form that can be used to create a new todo.
+- After we have completed these tasks, we will need to add a button to the list view that can be used to mark a todo as done.
-10. We will also need to create a service that will be used to send the todo to the backend.
+- To finish the project, we will need to add a logout button to log out the user.

 ## PROJECT: Http client